 ;; Auto completion example (use-package corfu :custom (corfu-auto t) ;; Enable auto completion ;; (corfu-separator ?_) ;; Set to orderless separator, if not using space :bind ;; Another key binding can be used, such as S-SPC. ;; (:map corfu-map ("M-SPC" . corfu-insert-separator)) :init (global-corfu-mode)) ;; Manual completion example (use-package corfu :custom ;; (corfu-separator ?_) ;; Set to orderless separator, if not using space :bind ;; Configure SPC for separator insertion (:map corfu-map ("SPC" . corfu-insert-separator)) :init (global-corfu-mode))

-Next: TAB-and-Go completion, Previous: Orderless completion, Up: Installation and Configuration [Contents]
+Next: TAB-and-Go completion, Previous: Orderless completion, Up: Configuration [Contents]

 By default, Corfu steals both the RET